Kreans/PlateDetection/README.md

 Program to detect plates on images with ocr.

-in project was use yolo
+in project was used yolov2